Grand Larceny of a Vehicle

 - Fraud & Theft Convictions: FINRA, Form U4 & FDIC Consequences

 Because there is no substitute for knowledgeable and experienced advocacy when you are charged with a life and career altering felony crime in New York, take the time to ensure you have retained the best criminal defense lawyers to protect your rights and future.
-In your time of need, the New York criminal lawyers and former Manhattan prosecutors stand ready to fight for you in your time of need.
+In your time of need, the New York criminal lawyers and former Manhattan prosecutors stand ready to fight for you throughout the City of New York and Hudson Valley.

 Call the Grand Larceny criminal lawyers and former NYC prosecutors at (212) 312-7129 or contact us online today.